CaliStyle/trailpack-proxy-cart/templates/product_upload.md

 ## Variant Image
 Put the URL for your variant image.
 Shopify will download the images during the import and re-upload them into your store.

-## Variant Weight Unit (can be left blank)
-Convert the variant grams field to a different unit of measure by entering kg, g, oz, or lb.
-If this field is left blank, the weight will be uploaded as grams and then converted to your store's default weight unit.

 ## Variant Tax Code (can be left blank)
 ### _Note_